 We celebrate that God’s grace is active in the lives of children, whom we define as growing from birth through 5th grade.

 If you would like for your child to be baptized, please contact Pastor John Kay at PastorJohnKay@gmail.com.

 For details about our Kavanaugh Kid's Day Out, please see the Kid’s Day Out tab above or click here.

 * For your own Bible study about the communal nature of Christianity, check out Acts 2:42, Acts 20:28, Ephesians 2:19-22, Ephesians 4:12, and Hebrews 10:24-25.
 Click on the scriptures to read them and then use your browser’s back arrow to return.

 In 2017, we installed a cabinet on the east side of the church’s campus.
 Members donate non-perishable food items and other items for Greenville’s hungry, who do not have to ask and may access it 24/7.

 Panera Bread Mission

 In 2017, we began this mission in which Panera gives us bags and bags of day-old bread for distribution to the hungry.
-We sort through the deliciously-smelling bread, place some in our community food pantry, and then deliver most of it to Women In Need (WIN), Homeless under the Bridge, FISH, Boles Home, the Boys and Girls Club, and the Reecy Davis Senior Center.
+We sort through the delicious-smelling bread, place some in our community food pantry, and then deliver most of it to Women In Need (WIN), Homeless under the Bridge, FISH, Boles Home, the Boys and Girls Club, and the Reecy Davis Senior Center.

 For The City

 Kavanaugh is a leading congregation in this week of massive mission projects.
 Greenville churches are working together to benefit the people of Greenville.
-With God’s help more than 320 members of 32 churches in June, 2017:

 Groups Meeting at Kavanaugh